UKHO/docs/quality-assurance/web-accessibility.md

 Read [how to make your service accessible](https://www.gov.uk/service-manual/helping-people-to-use-your-service/making-your-service-accessible-an-introduction) throughout the development and maintainance of your service.

-To learn how to test accessibility in your project read the [UKHO web accessibility testing](web-accesibility-testing.md) page.
+To learn how to test accessibility in your project read the [UKHO accessibility testing](web-accesibility-testing.md) page.

 ## Incorporating accessibility testing into the Definition of Done